Max Neuhaus

 1999

-Location: Lorrainestrasse 1, Bern, Switzerland
+Location: GIBB Campus, Lorrainestrasse 1, Bern.

-The Suspended Sound Line, as the sound portion of the footbridge is titled, is a recent work by Max Neuhaus, an artist who has spent the last four decades exploring sound and the listening potential outside the parameters of music or language.
 The invisible electronic sound sources were installed during the bridge’s construction, and Neuhaus used them to create sonorities with his ears tuned to existing local sounds, a process in which his intuitive skills intimately merge with accumulated practice.

-Suspended Sound Line Invite (Front)
+MNE-DRAW Suspended Sound Line Bern, 1999.

-Max Neuhaus' drawing for Suspended Sound Line has a text which sounds / reads like a haiku, in its combination of simplicity and suggestion:
+Max Neuhaus' drawing for Suspended Sound Line has a text which sounds / reads like a haiku, in its combination of simplicity and suggestion.

 A footbridge